 Blood Shrimp Facts

 - This brilliantly-hued creation of Nature and evolution most frequently goes by the common name of the Blood Shrimp.
 Though less often used, it’s also known by several other general names.
-These include the names fire shrimp and scarlet cleaner shrimp.
+These alternates include the names fire shrimp and scarlet cleaner shrimp.

 - The crustacean nevertheless faces several potential threats to its population in the wild.
 Though not typically fished commercially, accidental bycatch does occur.
-Its greatest threat, though, likely comes from climate change, as holds true for all species on earth.
+Its greatest threat, though, most likely presently comes from climate change, as holds true for all species on earth.

 Related Articles